LaoArchAngel/fsw-wiki/questions_web.markdown

 #### A:
 A 301 response code indicates that the content has been moved permanently.
 In addition to this being cached heavily by browsers, it also has SEO significance.
 A 302 response code indicates that the content is now found somewhere else, but maybe only temporarily.

+#### Q: When I type www.fsw.com in the address bar of a web browser, what happens next?
+Please be as descriptive as you possibly can to demonstrate the breadth of your knowledge.
+We can dig deeper into topics as you enumerate them.

+#### A: This is a very open-ended question intended to understand the breadth of knowledge of the interviewee.
+The topics that they should be able to touch are IP packets, routing, DNS, load balancing, SSL/TLS, web servers, static html, web applications, distributed systems, databases, sessions, multi-threading, threadpools, etc.

 ---

 ## Hard Questions